slimdevops/slim-containers/python3-flask/README.md

 # installation of Flask dependencies such as Werkzeug, etc
 ```

-2. Exposed Ports
+##### Exposed Ports
 From a security perspective, we knew -- or at least hoped! -- that port `1300` would be exposed, since we explicitly asked Docker to do that.
 But in this XRay scan, we can see that no additional ports are exposed in the image, which is a good sign and largely expected from images based on massively popular, official images.
 More specialized community or hand-tooled images can carry more risk, so this is always good to verify.

 ```bash
 cmd=xray info=image.exposed_ports list='1300'
 ```

-3. Image Metadata
+##### Image Metadata
 This is more of an FYI, but as you work with images and containers more, you may key in on image data more often.
 Here, DockerSlim XRay prints out the sha256 (each image has their own signature), along with the image size.

 ```bash
 cmd=xray info=image id='sha256:75a3a2837473f0a60cfbc4fa33e1216006845c1627b17f0c7cdfa5b1a9c0c7f6' size.bytes='895317823' size.human='895 MB'
 ```

-### Using Docker Build to Slim the image
+#### Using Docker Build to Slim the image
 Since this app is pretty simple, doesn't have a ton of dependencies or complex operating system functions, and is of a reasonable layer size (11 total layers) and construction, we can feel fairly confident just using the `docker-slim build` command to create the slim image.
 We'll get into more complex images, flags, and tweaks in later examples.
 For now, let's slim it!
-If you're unsure about your container, you can use the `profile` command instead, which simulates the build but doesn't actually create a `.slim` version.
+If you're unsure about your container, you can use the `profile` command instead, which simulates the build but doesn't actually create a new image.

 ```bash
 docker-slim build --target cotw-python-flask